Lajule/ljs/README.md

 Signals
 -------

-You can send `SIGUSR1` to ljs to write changes to input files, typically, for an existing ljs PID:
+You can send `SIGUSR1` to ljs to write changes to input file, typically, for an existing ljs PID:

 ```sh